Spinout Company Fourier LLC To Revolutionize Thermal Management

-After pioneering thermoforming technical ceramic matrix composites (CMC’s) last year, MIE Associate Professor Randall Erb and mechanical engineering alum Jason Hoffman-Bice, PhD’22, have created a spinout company called Fourier LLC to commercialize their groundbreaking innovation in thermal management.
+After pioneering thermoforming technical ceramic matrix composites (CMC’s) last year, MIE Associate Professor Randall Erb and Jason Hoffman-Bice, PhD’22, mechanical engineering, created spinout company Fourier LLC to commercialize their groundbreaking innovation in thermal management.

 In the dynamic and ever-evolving landscape of the electronics industry, the demand for cutting-edge thermal management solutions has reached unprecedented levels.
 As electronic devices continue to shrink in size while delivering higher performance, the need to effectively dissipate heat and ensure optimal reliability has become a critical challenge.
 Although existing thermal management solutions partially address these demands, they often fall short in terms of cost-effectiveness, size limitations, manufacturing methods, and material compatibility.